 ‘Panchanda’ design is another favourite of the Gujaratis.
 It has the beetle nut leaves design surrounding a white circle which was a ‘yantra’ worshipped by the King.
 The designs, the way it is believed even in the Vastu techniques, have the power to evoke the positive energy.
 And the same logic has been implied in the Patolas.

 Patolas are also the best gifts given in the marriages.
-‘Nari Kunjar’ design that involves the parrots, elephants, flowers, butterflies, peacocks and creepers in it, is considered an auspicious gift to the married women.
+‘Nari Kunjar’ design involves the parrots, elephants, flowers, butterflies, peacocks, and creepers in it.
+It is considered an auspicious gift to the married women.
 The designer elements signify the prosperity of married life.
-Etymologically, the word Nari Kunjar means the garden of the woman (which is her in-law’s place that the lady of the house nourishes with her love, as per the local belief).
+Etymologically, the word Nari Kunjar means the garden of the woman. (which is her in-law’s place that the lady of the house nourishes with her love, as per the local belief).

-The aristocratic tradition of the elite class was to combine the attire of Patola with expensive ‘Chudlas’ (Bangle set) studded with diamonds, emeralds, ruby and sapphire.
-The gemstones are believed have the energies to bring prosperity to its wearer.
+The aristocratic tradition of the elite class was to combine the attire of Patola with expensive ‘Chudlas’ (Bangle set).
+Chudlas were studded with diamonds, emeralds, ruby, and sapphire.
+The gemstones are believed to have the energies to bring prosperity to its wearer.
 The same concept has been implied in the Nav-Ratna (nine gems) design of Patolas.

 The ‘Vohri Gaj Design’ has more of geometric shapes and is loved by the Bohri Muslim community of Gujarat.

-The Patola designs are thus based either on Astro-logic, nature and traditions.
-‘Vad Mogra’, ‘Laheriya Bhat’(Wavy Design), Phul Bhat (Flower design), and Sankli Bhat (Chain design).
+The Patola designs are thus based either on Astro-logic, nature, and traditions.
+Some other designs are: ‘Vad Mogra’, ‘Laheriya Bhat’(Wavy Design), Phul Bhat (Flower design), and Sankli Bhat (Chain design).
 Srikar is the most auspicious one worn by both Jain men and women in different styles.
 The design represents the elephant emblem of the Jain Tirthankara Ajitnathswami.

 When Patolas went International